chriswayg/ansible-initial-server/README.md

 ansible-initial-server
 ======================

-Initial configuration of a freshly installed Debian server to be used as a template in KVM.
+Initial configuration of a freshly installed Debian or Ubuntu server to be used as a template in KVM.

 Requirements
 ------------

 ### Install from ISO
-Tested with a default install of Debian 10 net-install ISO, also tested with Ubuntu 18.04
+Tested with a default install of Debian 10 net-install ISO
 - installed from debian-10.x.y-amd64-netinst.iso

+Also tested with a default install of Ubuntu 18.04 server ISO
+- installed from ubuntu-18.04.3-server-amd64.iso (not live-server)

-- Software: Standard System Utilities and SSH Server
+- Software: Standard System Utilities and SSH Server (Standard and Server in Ubuntu)
-- Default user `deploy` (custumizable)
+- Default user `deploy` (customizable)
 - Partitions: 1 primary ext4 root partition /dev/sda1 (no swap); Grub on MBR
 - an auto-install http/preseed.cfg can be used to speed-up the initial install
 - used by [packer-proxmox-templates](https://github.com/chriswayg/packer-proxmox-templates)

+### Configurations
+- qemu-guest-agent for Packer SSH and in Proxmox for shutdown and backups
+- haveged random number generator to speed up boot
+- passwordless sudo for default user 'deploy' (name can be changed)
+- SSH public key installed for default user
+- display IP and SSH fingerprint before console login
+- generates new SSH host keys on first boot to avoid duplicates in cloned VMs
+- automatically grow partition after resizing VM disk
+- optional SSH warning banner
+- optional Verse of the Day displayed on motd

 ### After Installation from ISO
 - check networking, that the VM is reachable via SSH
-- no need to change `sshd_config` to `PermitRootLogin yes`, because Ansible can authenticate with the initial user password and then 'become' root using 'su'.

 Important Role Variables
 --------------